edalatpour/Ben/README.md

-Ben is a digital planner for organizing your daily tasks abd takimg notes.
+Ben is a digital planner for organizing your daily tasks and takimg notes.
 It is based on the Franklin Planner paper-based planner.